telerik/winforms-docs/richtexteditor/ui-for-applying-rich-text-formatting/editing-images.md

 {{endregion}}

-Alternatively, you can disable the capabilities of the image adorner by accessing it though RadRichTextEditor's __ImageSelectionAdornerSettings__ property.
-This allows you to set the bolean properties __CanDrag__,  __CanResize__ and __CanRotate__ which disable/enable respectively dragging of the image, resizing it or rotating it.
+Alternatively, you can disable the capabilities of the image adorner by accessing it though **RadRichTextEditor**'s __ImageSelectionAdornerSettings__ property.
+This allows you to set the Boolean properties __CanDrag__,  __CanResize__ and __CanRotate__ which disable/enable respectively dragging of the image, resizing it or rotating it.

 {{source=..\SamplesCS\RichTextEditor\UI\EditingImages.cs region=disable}}
 {{source=..\SamplesVB\RichTextEditor\UI\EditingImages.vb region=disable}}